Recommended Hardware

 Option: Setup has been tested and works well with the SanDisk Extreme Pro microSDXC UHS-I Card.

-Option: Raspberry Pi official SD Card should perform particularly well but sizes only range up to 128GB.
+Option: Raspberry Pi official SD Card performs particularly well but sizes only range up to 128GB.

-Alternative: There are many options on the RPi5 to use a faster, more durable NVME (M.2) drive, including those that pair with the Coral TPU, such as the Pineboards HatDrive AI!
-Coral TPU bundle.
+Alternative: There are many options on the RPi5 to use a faster, more durable NVME (M.2) drive, including those that pair with the Coral TPU or other AI co-processors.

 (Required) To run the Traffic Monitor and components.